WrigglyTentacles/scryptyx/README.md

-# Basic Server Scripting Service
+# Scryptyx

-Easy to deploy and use, minimalist is the name of the game here.
+This is a minimal web service for running scripts on a server.
 Use at your own risk, I am not responsible.
+This is dangerous to use for many many security reasons.